melonproject-archive/melonjs/README.md

 - querying the blockchain
 - creating a `transaction`

-`Transaction` is a class all its own, and can be thought of as having four steps.
+`Transaction` is a class all its own.
+From start to finish, executing a transaction has four steps.

 **Instantiation** - A contract must create a new transaction of a given type.